DNP Family Nurse Practitioner (FNP)

 The Family Nurse Practitioner (FNP) specialization of Nursing@Georgetown’s Doctor of Nursing Practice (DNP) program enables registered nurses who currently hold a Bachelor of Science in Nursing to take on leadership roles in primary care environments.
 FNPs with doctoral training ensure their teams and organizations provide evidence-based care that is ethically sound and current with developments in nursing science.
 DNP-prepared FNPs oversee the care of individuals and families and collaborate with providers to improve the overall patient experience.

 The FNP specialization prepares students to work in family practice and clinical care settings.
 With course work in biostatistics, ethics, epidemiology, and economics, they develop a well-rounded perspective on the health system.
 Through clinical rotations, graduates gain the practical expertise and leadership experience necessary to supervise teams and manage care in their communities.

 By integrating nursing science, evidence-based care, ethical principles, and leadership skills, the FNP curriculum can position you to advance your career to the highest level in primary care settings.

-Offered on a full-time basis, the FNP specialization includes:
+Offered on a full-time or part-time basis, the FNP specialization includes:

 - 69 credits